 The only way to end binge eating is to break free from the root cause of your binges: Dieting and restriction.

 If you’re struggling with binge eating, dieting, or feeling out of control around nutrition counseling with a registered dietitian can help.
-Read more about my non-diet nutrition counseling for binge eating.
+Read more about my non-diet nutrition counseling.

 Tired of falling for bullshit diet and wellness advice?

 Subscribe to the weekly Quit Your Diet newsletter.
 I thoroughly debunk terrible wellness trends (think: Noom, detox teas, Whole30, and 75 Hard) and talk about what we can do to keep ourselves well instead.